-Each of our 92 school kitchens is operated by highly-trained staff, with food safety and customer service as highest priorities.
-These team members (often parents of district students themselves), receive and prepare food, cashier, serve meals, and keep the kitchen clean.
+Each of our 93 school kitchens is operated by highly-trained staff, with food safety and customer service as highest priorities.

-The central office, located in Ashburn, is occupied by friendly office personnel to answer all of your questions, accept payments, and process free/reduced meal applications.
-School Nutrition operations at the central office are run by our Director, Beth Mills, and team of 17 knowledgeable school nutrition professionals with expertise in all aspects of childhood nutrition programs.
-You can visit the Contact Us tab to learn more about our central office and school-based teams.
+The central office, located in Round Hill, is occupied by friendly office personnel to answer all of your questions, accept payments, and process free/reduced meal applications.
+School Nutrition operations at the central office are run by our Director, Beth Mills, and a team of knowledgeable school nutrition professionals with expertise in all aspects of childhood nutrition programs.

 What We Do